SIRAHFF/documentation/_sources/Citation.rst.txt

 -    Darré, L.; Machado, M. R.; Brandner, A. F.; González, H. C.; Ferreira, S.; Pantano, S. SIRAH: A Structurally Unbiased Coarse-Grained Force Field for Proteins with Aqueous Solvation and Long-Range Electrostatics.
 Journal of Chemical Theory and Computation 2015, 11, 723–739. |SIRAH1.0|

--    Machado, M. R.; Barrera, E. E.; Klein, F.; Soñora, M.; Silva, S.; Pantano, S. The SIRAH 2.0 Force Field: Altius, Fortius, Citius.
+-    Machado, M. R.; Barrera, E. E.; Klein, F.; Sóñora, M.; Silva, S.; Pantano, S. The SIRAH 2.0 Force Field: Altius, Fortius, Citius.
 Journal of Chemical Theory and Computation 2019, 15, 2719–2733. |SIRAH2.0|

 In addition, please include the following citations if the following parameters were used: